kostadin-t/btp-terraform/units/unit_2_1/README.md

 ```
 Replace the `<MY GLOBAL ACCOUNT SUBDOMAIN>` with the subdomain of your global account.
 For a trial account the subdomain has the format `123abc456trial-ga`.
 Save the changes in the `provider.tf` file.

-With this configuration we told Terraform whioch provider and provider version to use as well as how to configure the provider.
+With this configuration we told Terraform which provider and provider version to use as well as how to configure the provider.
 However, how does Terraform know how to do the authentication to SAP BTP?
 Let us take a look at this in the next section.

 ### Setting of environment variables

 In general the Terraform provider for SAP BTP provides several ways to do the authentication.
-You find the list in the documenation of the [optional parameters](https://registry.terraform.io/providers/SAP/btp/latest/docs#optional) of the Terraform provider.
+You find the list in the documentation of the [optional parameters](https://registry.terraform.io/providers/SAP/btp/latest/docs#optional) of the Terraform provider.
 In this tutorial we will use the authentication via username and password.
 As a good practice we provide this values via environment variables that will be fetched by the provider during execution.
 As described in the documentation we must set values for `BTP_USERNAME` and `BTP_PASSWORD`.

 Setting the values depends on the operating system you are using: